gohugoio/hugo/content/en/templates/shortcode-templates.md

 To create a shortcode, place an HTML template in the `layouts/shortcodes` directory of your [source organization].
 Consider the file name carefully since the shortcode name will mirror that of the file but without the `.html` extension.
 For example, `layouts/shortcodes/myshortcode.html` will be called with either `{{</* myshortcode /*/>}}` or `{{%/* myshortcode /*/%}}`.

-You can organize your shortcodes in subfolders, e.g. in `layouts/shortcodes/boxes`.
+You can organize your shortcodes in subdirectories, e.g. in `layouts/shortcodes/boxes`.
 These shortcodes would then be accessible with their relative path, e.g:

 ```go-html-template
 {{</* boxes/square */>}}